Blair Witch (film): Plot

-Lane and Talia appear in the night, claiming they have been wandering for five days without a sunrise.
-Lane believes the camp is a hallucination and runs off, leaving the disheveled and ravenously hungry Talia.
-The next morning, James and Lisa find that it is still dark outside at 7am and discover larger stick figures.
+Lane and Talia appear, claiming they have been wandering for five days without a sunrise.
+Lane, believing the camp to be a hallucination, runs off and leaves behind the disheveled and ravenously hungry Talia.
+Lisa and James awake at 7 a.m., seeing that it is still dark outside and that larger stick figures have been strung around camp.
 Talia sees clumps of her hair tied to one of the figures.
-Ashley accuses Talia of crafting them and snaps the figure with Talia's hair in half; Talia herself is then snapped in half.
+Ashley accuses her of crafting them and snaps the figure in half; Talia is snapped in half.
 An unseen force lifts their tent into the sky and the group is separated.

-Ashley finds the drone and climbs a tree to recover it, but is knocked out and falls from the tree, an unknown entity dragging her away.
-A rainstorm ensues as Lisa and James stumble across Rustin Parr's house, which James had previously stated to have been burned down after Parr's execution.
-James hears someone he thinks is Heather scream upstairs, enters the house without Heather, and sees Peter standing in a corner.
-He chases after the figure he believes to be Heather, a teleporting disheveled figure; upon its vanishing he barricades himself.
+Ashley climbs a tree to recover the drone, but is pushed out and falls to the ground.
+An unknown entity drags her away.
+A rainstorm begins.
+Lisa and James stumble across Rustin Parr's house, despite James stating it had been burned down.
+James, thinking he hears Heather's screams inside, enters without Lisa.
+He chases after a teleporting disheveled figure, believing it to be Heather; after it vanishes, he barricades himself.

-Lisa spots a tall, pale, long-limbed creature moving through the trees, and she runs inside the house.
-She enters the basement where she finds a hostile Lane who traps her in a tunnel, saying, "You have to do what she tells you."
-She escapes the tunnel, and stabs and kills Lane on the other side.
-The long-limbed creature emerges from the tunnel and chases Lisa.
-She runs up to the attic with Lane's camcorder, passing a mirror that shows Heather, revealing that the tape found by Lane is actually the one being recorded by Lisa, creating the paradox video that lured them all to the woods.
+Lisa, terrified after seeing a tall, pale, long-limbed creature, runs inside the house.
+A hostile Lane traps her in a tunnel, insisting she listens to what "she" tells her.
+After Lisa escapes, Lane attacks her and she stabs and kills him.
+The creature emerges from the tunnel and chases her.
+She runs to the attic with Lane's camcorder, passing a mirror that shows Heather, revealing the tape found by Lane was being recorded by Lisa, creating a paradox video that lured them all into the woods.

-She reunites with James in the attic and they try to barricade the door.
-A bright light shines from outside the building.
-James tells Lisa to face the corner of the room and desperately apologizes to her before something enters the room.
-James is tricked into turning around, believing that he hears Heather's voice, and vanishes from sight.
-Lisa realizes she will die if she turns around so she uses Lane's camcorder to view what is behind her and begins walking backward.
-She thinks she hears James' voice and turns to look whereupon she is snatched away.
-Her camera falls to the ground.
-After a few moments, the camera gives out.
+She reunites with James in the attic as a bright light shines from outside the building.
+James tells Lisa to face the corner, frantically apologizing before something barges into the room.
+The being tricks James, using Heather's voice to make him turn around, and he vanishes from sight.
+Lisa realizes looking at the creature will ensure her death, so she uses Lane's camcorder to look behind her.
+She catches a glimpse of the creature behind her and starts walking backwards.
+The creature uses James' voice, stating, "Lisa, I'm so sorry", and Lisa turns, immediately getting snatched away.
+Her camcorder falls to the ground and gives out.